Bayer-Group/BayerCLAW/doc/language.md

   file names, and will expand to all matching local files (e.g. `outdir[0-9]/*.txt`).
 In addition, you can use the pattern `**` to search for files recursively through a directory structure.
 Note, however, that the directory structure will *not* be preserved in the S3 repository.
+-->

+* `s3_tags` (optional): 🆕 A list of tags to apply to the S3 objects created by this step.
+Tags are specified as a list of key-value pairs, e.g. `s3_tags: [key1: value1, key2: value2]`.
+Tags specified here will override any overlapping tags specified in the global `Options` block.

 * `skip_on_rerun` (optional, default = `false`): When rerunning a job, set this to `true` to bypass a step if has already been run successfully.